|FreeVR: Virtual Reality Integration Library|

 When a FreeVR application is executed, there are a handful of environment variables whose values have an effect on how the initial configuration process will take place:

 There are also many environment variables that pertain to debugging portions of the library such as inputs or serial communication.

 Inline application help

 The FreeVR library provides the mechanism for FreeVR applications to supply information about their basic operation directly on-screen.
-To summon this basic application documentation, press the F11 key in any of the rendering windows.
+To summon this basic application documentation, press the ./Del key on the numeric keypad in any of the rendering windows.
 This will bring up a semi-transparent box with a white border.
 If all you see is a small square in the upper left corner of the screen, then the application developer(s) did not opt to make use of this FreeVR feature.